St. Vincent warns of ‘imminent’ volcanic eruption, orders thousands to evacuate

 In addition to mandating vaccinations for cruise ship evacuees, Gonsalves was also “strongly recommending” that anyone entering emergency facilities on St. Vincent be immunized.

-Vaccine doses appear to be in short supply on the island nation.
+A small fraction of people in St. Vincent and the Grenadines appear to have been vaccinated.
 As of early on Friday, just over 10,000 doses had been administered so far to the island nation’s approximately 110,000 residents, according to the Our World in Data project at Oxford University.

-Earlier this week, St. Vincent and the Grenadines received its first shipment of vaccine through Covax, an initiative backed by the World Health Organization to distribute doses equitably across the globe.
+In February, St. Vincent and the Grenadines received 40,000 doses of the AstraZeneca vaccine from Indian officials.
+And earlier this week, the country received an additional shipment of vaccine through Covax, an initiative backed by the World Health Organization to distribute doses equitably across the globe.

 Video taken by local media outlets showed dozens of evacuees from the danger zone arriving on the southern portion of the island to stay in the emergency shelters, seek refuge with family members or head elsewhere.